T-racey/My100DaysofCode/log.md

 &nbsp;

 I then took a complete age attempting to publish this to Github Pages as it's different when it’s a React App.
 Pretty chuffed that I got there in the end and discovered some new git commands and JSON file edits in the process.

+&nbsp;
+### Day 54: April 23rd 2023
+**Today's Progress:**

+Almost a rest day but not quite - revised some Javascript, HTML and CSS work to get me ready for project week this week.
+Practice practice practice!